prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ```
     function startRecovery(request){
         if(!request.email){
-            status = "email variable not passed in"; //Either email variable was not passed in pr spelt incorrect
+            status = "email variable not passed in"; //Either email variable was not passed in or spelt incorrectly
             return;
         }
         var players = Spark.systemCollection("player");